 - Balance exercises – standing on one foot, etc.

-- Facial expressions to relax and warm the face up: wide eyes, eyebrows up and down, smile and frown, etc.
+- Facial expressions to relax and warm up the face: wide eyes, eyebrows up and down, smile and frown, etc.

 - Posture aligning: reach down and touch your toes, then reach high and look at the ceiling; take a deep breath to expand the rib cage, bring hands down to lightly rest on your head, then lightly let arms fall to your sides